FDA faces coronavirus vaccine approval while mired in political controversy | DW | 09.12.2020

 The FDA's Trump problem

 The agency has not escaped public scrutiny.
-For instance, during the past decade, it has been criticized for speeding up and over-approving opioid drugs.
+For instance, during the past decade, it has been criticized for speeding up and over-approving opioid drugs, thus fueling abuse of painkillers and leading to addiction.

 The last few months under the Trump administration have been especially rocky.
 During the summer, the president openly repudiated the FDA and its scientists through his personal Twitter account.
 As the election neared, Trump also made unsubstantiated claims that the agency had developed rules to purposely slow down the vaccine approval process, calling it a "political hit-job."